austintheriot/wrend/wrend/README.md

 ## Nice to Haves

 - Make everything truly as modular as possible
-  - Make it renderer agnostic?
+  - Make it renderer_data agnostic?
   - Make recording codec customizable

 - Make cross-compatible /callable with vanilla JavaScript